 He stared at her.
 She stared at him.
 Then, hesitant, he leaned down and kissed her.

 Oh, dear. . . .
 Siri thought, a dozen objections popping into her head.
 Yet, she found it difficult to move, to resist, or to do anything.

-Other than kiss him back.
+Anything other than kiss him back.

 She felt hot.
 She knew that they needed to stop, lest the priesthood get exactly what they were waiting for.
 She understood all of these things.
 Yet, those objects began to seem less and less rational as she kissed him, as her breathing grew more hurried.